 LUMI will also have a channel for urgent computing for time- and mission-critical simulations.
-This kind of simulations might be, for example, related to a large epidemic or pandemic disease.
+This kind of simulation might be, for example, related to a large epidemic or pandemic disease.
 The current COVID-19 pandemic has largely benefitted from supercomputers: supercomputers have been used for example to simulate studies related to vaccine research and defeat the spread of the virus.
 With its vast computing resources, LUMI can answer different research questions even faster than before.
-It will also enable totally new types of research questions combining multidisciplinary research and artificial intelligence.
+It will also enable new types of research questions combining multidisciplinary research and artificial intelligence.

-- "It is of the outmost importance for Norwegian researchers to have access to e-infrastructure at a high international level in order to be competitive, and a continuing growing number of research groups will benefit greatly from the computational power of the new LUMI system", says Gunnar Bøe, Managing Director of UNINETT Sigma2 in Norway.
+- "It is of the utmost importance for Norwegian researchers to have access to e-infrastructure at a high international level to be competitive, and a continuing growing number of research groups will benefit greatly from the computational power of the new LUMI system", says Gunnar Bøe, Managing Director of UNINETT Sigma2 in Norway.
 "The convergence of HPC and AI is an exciting new development giving Norwegian researchers opportunities they have not had before".

 LUMI system architecture explained:

 - The LUMI system will be supplied by Hewlett Packard Enterprise (HPE), based on an HPE Cray EX supercomputer.